 Any Catholic, public, or private high school located within the geographical boundaries of the United States of America and Canada is eligible for membership in the NCFL (with some exceptions detailed in the Constitution, Article III).
 Students who enter the Grand National Tournament as contestants must be current high school undergraduate students who have not attended a secondary school during more than 9 semesters.
 Graduate students are permitted to enter only in the academic year of graduation.
 All 9th, 10th, 11th, and 12th year secondary school students may be members.
 Ninth and 10th graders in junior high schools may participate either with their local high school or as members of the junior high school.

 Home Schools are welcome to join the local leagues, and the NCFL, and compete, but only one per local league will count towards the league’s membership quota.

-The cost to join the NCFL is currently $25, if by December 10, or $27.50 if by January 10.
+The cost to join the NCFL is currently $50, if by December 10.
 Local Leagues may levy additional fees or costs as they see fit in addition to the NCFL fees.
-The cost to enter a student at the Grand National Tournament is $45 per student.
+The cost to enter a student at the Grand National Tournament is $60 per student.
 These costs do not include travel costs, late fees, penalties, or fines, or other fees or surcharges that may be imposed by a local league.

 How does a school join?